 - Written consultation from an appropriate labor organization

 - Itinerary with the dates and locations of the performances

 - A copy of the contract between the petitioner and the beneficiary [LLB1] or summary of terms of the oral agreement under which the beneficiary [LLB2] will be employed

 - Evidence that your group has been established and performing regularly for at least one year

 - Statement from the petitioner listing each member of the group and the exact dates for which each member has been employed on a regular basis by the group

-- Evidence that your group is internationally recognized in the discipline for a sustained and substantial period of time as demonstrated by evidence of your group's receipt of, or nomination for, significant international awards or prizes for outstanding achievement in its field, or evidence of at least three of the following:
+- Evidence that your group is internationally recognized as outstanding in the discipline for a sustained and substantial period of time as demonstrated by evidence of your group's receipt of, or nomination for, significant international awards or prizes for outstanding achievement in the field, or evidence of at least three of the following:

 - Your group has achieved international recognition and acclaim for outstanding achievement in its field as evidenced by reviews in major newspapers, trade journals, magazines or other published material